New Jersey

 Broad sensitive data definition.
 The NJDPA's sensitive data categories include citizenship and immigration status as well as status as transgender or nonbinary.
 These categories are not universally included in other state privacy laws.

 Rulemaking authority.
-Unlike most state privacy laws that are enforced based solely on statutory text, the NJDPA grants the Division of Consumer Affairs explicit authority to adopt implementing regulations.
+Unlike most state privacy laws that are enforced based solely on statutory text, the NJDPA grants the Division of Consumer Affairs explicit authority to adopt implementing regulations, adding a layer of uncertainty until those regulations are finalized.

 How to Exercise Your Data Privacy Rights in New Jersey